ryanhabis/CA3/README.md

 information AND that the database has been changed (where applicable).
 They should test multiple cases, not just the intended behaviour.
 You do not need to write isolation (mock) tests, just integration tests.

+> [!NOTE]
->Note: Generation of test classes without amending the tests to examine the logic of the methods will not earn any marks.
+> Generation of test classes without amending the tests to examine the logic of the methods will not earn any marks.

 ## Documentation